For a person planning the AT, sometimes there is too much info. It is a bit like drinking from a fire hose!

 Northbound vs. Southbound vs. Flipping

 Northbound means you “Walk with Spring” and follow the natural progression of the weather as you head north.
 A hiker will typically end in Maine at the cusp (of even past) Fall.
 It is the most popular way to hike and means, esp at the start of the trail, the services and towns will be busy.
 I I will say that Katahdin is perhaps the most dramatic finish of any of the long trails.
-Typical start is anywhere from mid-late Feb to mid-April.
+A Typical start is anywhere from mid-late Feb to mid-April.

 A final option is “flip-flopping”.
-For those who want a unique hike (or to avoid colder weather and/or crowds) flip-flopping is a way to do the trail that while not logistically convenient, may be better timing wise.
+For those who want a unique hike (or to avoid colder weather and/or crowds) flip-flopping is a way to do the trail that while not logistically convenient, may be better timing-wise.
 One popular variation is to start at Springer Mtn, hike to Harpers Ferry, WV and then flip up to Katahdin and hike south to finish the trail at Harpers Ferry.
 There are many variations on this possibility.

-Internet access, WiFi and Cell Phone coverage
+Internet access, WiFi, and Cell Phone coverage

-As for cell phones, coverage is going to be spotty in the valleys and will probably be fine on the ridges and in most towns.
+Cell coverage is going to be spotty in the valleys and will probably be fine on the ridges and in most towns.
 Northern New England will probably have spotty coverage overall.

 If you take a mobile device, please be courteous of your fellow hiker.
 A good rule of thumb is to use the phone like you are going to the bathroom: In private and away from where people can see you.
 Stepping off the trail 10ft will go a long ways to making everyone happier. 🙂

-REMEMBER: A MOBILE DEVICE IS NOT A SUBSTITUTE FOR GEAR, EXPERIENCE AND KNOWLEDGE.
+REMEMBER: A MOBILE DEVICE IS NOT A SUBSTITUTE FOR GEAR, EXPERIENCE, AND KNOWLEDGE.
 DO NOT DEPEND ON A MOBILE DEVICE FOR SAFETY.
 THINK OF IT AS AN ADDITIONAL TOOL AND NOT THE ONLY ONE.

 There are many shelters on the AT.
 They are generally spaced in 8-10 mile intervals.

 While they can be handy on a cold, rainy, night they can often be full.
-They are first come, first served.
+They are first-come, first-served.
 Other than the Smokeys, there are no spots reserved for thru-hikers.
 Be prepared to tent (or tarp) it.
 Not taking your own shelter is irresponsible.
 Besides, do you really want to camp in a shelter with 16+ people on a rainy night? 🙂

 Camping along the trail